-The Group bears, among others, the following general risks with respect to the economic and operating environment in which it operates: a deterioration in economic activity in the countries in which it operates, including recession scenarios; more persistent inflationary pressures (annual inflation has recently reached 9.0 per cent. in Spain, 8.7 per cent. in Mexico, 83.5 per cent. in Turkey, 83.0 per cent. in Argentina, 8.5 per cent. in Peru and 11.4 per cent. in Colombia), which could trigger a more severe tightening of monetary conditions; stagflation due to more intense or prolonged supply crises; changes in exchange rates (from 31st December, 2021 to 30th September, 2022 the balance recognised under the heading of "accumulated other comprehensive income (loss) - foreign currency translation" in the balance sheet decreased from €14,988 million to €11,424 million, explained by the appreciation against the euro of some of the currencies of the main geographies where the Group operates such as the Peruvian sol (16.4 per cent.), the Mexican peso (17.8 per cent.) and Colombian peso (2.1 per cent.), which was partially offset by the depreciation against the euro of the Turkish lira (15.8 per cent.) and Argentine peso (18.8 per cent.); an unfavorable evolution of the real estate market; very high oil and gas prices could have a negative impact on disposable income levels in areas that are net energy importers, such as Spain or Turkey, to which the Group is particularly exposed; changes in the institutional environment of the countries in which the Group operates could give rise to sudden and sharp drops in GDP and/or changes in regulatory or government policy, including in terms of exchange controls and restrictions on the distribution of dividends; a growth in the public debt or in the external deficit could lead to a downward revision of the credit ratings of the sovereign debt and even a possible default or restructuring of said debt; and episodes of volatility in the markets, which could cause the Group significant losses.
+The Group is exposed, among others, to the following general risks with respect to the economic and institutional environment in the countries in which it operates: a deterioration in economic activity in the countries in which it operates, including recession scenarios; more persistent inflationary pressures, which could trigger a more severe tightening of monetary conditions; stagflation due to more intense or prolonged supply crises; changes in exchange rates; an unfavourable evolution of the real estate market; very high oil and gas prices, which could have a negative impact on disposable income levels in areas that are net energy importers, such as Spain or Turkey, to which the Group is particularly exposed; changes in the institutional environment of the countries in which the Group operates, which could give rise to sudden and sharp drops in GDP and/or changes in regulatory or government policy, including in terms of exchange controls and restrictions on the distribution of dividends or the imposition of new taxes or charges; growth in the public debt or in the external deficit in the countries where the Group operates, which could lead to a downward revision of the credit ratings of the sovereign debt and even a possible default or restructuring of such debt; and episodes of volatility in the financial markets, which could cause significant losses for the Group.
+In particular, in Argentina, overall macroeconomic conditions have continued to deteriorate, increasing the risk of economic and financial turbulence in the context of general elections in the last quarter of 2023.
+Further, political uncertainty in Spain since the general elections held in July could have an adverse impact on Spain's economy.

-Risk associated with pandemics like the COVID-19 pandemic could have a material adverse effect on the Group's business, financial condition and results of operations
+Any of these factors may have a material adverse effect on the Group's business, financial condition and results of operations.